Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Introduction

-However, some privacy laws, including the Brazilian General Data Protection Law (LGPD) and the General Data Protection Regulation (GDPR) adopted by the European Union, define that data, when they have or acquire anonymity in properties, are no longer objects of the regulation (BRAZIL, 2018; EU, 2016).
-The LGPD defines anonymized data as: “data relating to a holder who cannot be identified, considering the use of reasonable technical means available at the time of its treatment.”
-The GDPR defines anonymization as “information that does not relate to an identified or identifiable natural person or other personal data that has been anonymized.”
-With the urgency of anonymizing hospital data, opportunities arise as data processing supervision of the analyzed data with other researchers.
-This is done to promote the reproducibility of the experiments and to provide transparency in the methods used and the results achieved, and the anonymous data allow this (MARK, 2016).
-But to treat this discourse logically, it becomes necessary to semantically represent data from anonymized hospital records through a specific ontology (ABHYANKAR, 2012).
+To treat this discourse logically, it becomes necessary to semantically represent data from anonymized hospital records through a specific ontology (ABHYANKAR, 2012).
 This work presents the Ontology of Brazilian Hospital Records (ORHBR).
-It connects multidisciplinary concepts about privacy and data sciences from epidemiology, medicine, statistics, and computer sciences, forming the understanding of the necessary structures to describe the thinking about anonymizing hospital data.
+It connects the LGPD with multidisciplinary concepts about privacy and data sciences from epidemiology, medicine, statistics, and computer sciences, forming the understanding of the necessary structures to describe the thinking about anonymizing hospital data.